sunrivse/sunrivse/README.md

 ![1000023901](https://github.com/user-attachments/assets/3eb1efed-c3dd-47c0-b0ed-8c8a19ef0206)

 My name is Asher.
-I’m an 18-year-old university student with a strong interest in various fandoms.
+I’m an 18-year-old woman with a strong interest in various fandoms.
 I enjoy being part of different communities, discussing characters, stories, and ideas that resonate with me.
 Talking about the things I care about is something I genuinely enjoy, especially when I find people who share the same passions.

 By nature, I’m an introvert.
 I tend to be quiet and reserved around people I don’t know well.
 However, once I feel comfortable with someone, my personality shifts — I become much more open, energetic, and expressive.
 If I act outgoing or hyper around you, it’s because I feel safe enough to be myself.